Sale is Ending soon!

 melhadtea

-Mel is a photographer that has passion for rare teas and thick books.
-She also blogged her experience living in a Japanese tea farm, that is why you could find her entries about Japanese tea as credible.
-Being a photographer, her portfolios are eye catching with superb pictures.
-On a side menu, there are also portfolio about people and you will certainly love to see her candid pictorials.
+Mel is a photographer who has a passion for rare teas and thick books.
+She also blogged about her experience living on a Japanese tea farm, which is why you could find her entries about Japanese tea credible.
+Being a photographer, her portfolios are eye-catching with superb pictures.
+On the side menu, there are also portfolios about people, and you will certainly love to see her candid portraits.

 Hanamichi Flower Path